 Using Face Time technology, immediate access to your physician is made available via a virtual home visit.
 Your nurse will arrange a virtual home visit directly with your physician and prepare you for your Face Time visit.
 Your nurse will communicate her assessment findings, and any concerns you might have, to the physician prior to the appointment.
 These virtual doctor visits add an additional layer of support, as well as quicker access to the doctor.

 When it comes to your health, you should never settle for less than the best.
-It is our goal at Kinkaid Private Care to bring the very best to you.
-If you or a love one is struggling with an alcohol or drug dependence, please call Kinkaid Private Care at (888) 476-4442 for immediate assistance!
+It is our goal at Kinkaid Private Nursing Care to bring the very best to you.
+If you or a love one is struggling with an alcohol or drug dependence, please call Kinkaid Private Nursing Care at (888) 476-4442 for immediate assistance!

 Is Detox Enough?

 It may be tempting, after completing an in home detox, to forgo the next step of recovery, the treatment phase.
 After clearing the body of the substance of abuse, it is common for people to think they are good to go.
 They feel good, they are motivated to stay sober.
 The problem is, they have not yet addressed the fundamental issues that have kept them enslaved to the substance.
 Deep-seated behavior patterns based on dysfunctional thinking has created a cycle of compulsion to use.
 These patterns must be addressed and changed if the individual has any hope of sustaining their recovery on a long-term basis.